Paul Mirerekano

 Paul Mirerekano (1921 – October 1965) was a Burundian politician.
 Ethnically Hutu, he worked as an agronomist for the Belgian colonial administration in Ruanda-Urundi before starting a successful market garden in Bugarama.
 Politically, he was a nationalist, monarchist, and advocate for Hutu civil rights.
 He was a leading member of Louis Rwagasore's political party, the Union for National Progress (UPRONA), and in 1961 served as the organisation's interim president.
 Rwagasore's assassination in 1961 fueled a rivalry between Mirerekano and Prime Minister André Muhirwa, as both men claimed to be the heirs to Rwagasore's legacy and sought to take control of UPRONA.
 The controversy led to the coalescing of two factions in the party, with Mirerekano leading what became known as the Hutu-dominated "Monrovia group".
 His criticism of Muhirwa and his successor led him to be arrested on several occasions, but in 1965 he was elected to a seat in the National Assembly representing the Bujumbura constituency.
 The body subsequently elected Mirerekano its First Vice-President on 20 July.
 In October Hutu soldiers launched a coup attempt which failed, but led to the outbreak of ethnic violence.
 The government believed Mirerekano helped plan the coup attempt and executed him.
 His reputation remains a controversial subject in Burundi.

 Early life

 Paul Mirerekano was born at the hill of Kavuma in Bukeye, Muramvya Province, Ruanda-Urundi, in 1921.
 He was ethnically Hutu.
 He studied agriculture for six years at the Groupe Scolaire de Astrida graduating in 1944.
 He became an auxiliary agronomist, working for the Belgian colonial administration in Usumbura (present-day Bujumubura).
 In 1955 the administration sought to transfer him to Ruhengeri in Ruanda.
 Dissatisfied with this, he quit his job and established a market garden to support farmers in Bugarama and arranged for their produce to be transported to Usumbura for sale.
-The cooperative venture, which primarily benefitted Hutus, was financially successful and increased his public reputation.
+The cooperative venture, which primarily benefitted Hutus, was financially successful and enhanced his public reputation.
 He married a Tutsi, Catherine Siniremera, and had several children with her.